Falmouth Cruise Port

 No matter where you go in the plaza, you can't escape the presence of the cruise ship(s).

 When we weren't out walking around we were keeping an eye on things from our balcony.
-There is some 120,000 square feet of commercial space here.
+There are some 120,000 square feet of commercial space here.
 Plus all of the little booths and shelters.

 Yes, this is the largest of the Jimmy Buffett Margaitaville restaurants.
 Rather elaborate.
 Not exactly typical local cuisine.